chpc-tech-eval/scc/tutorial2/README.md

 One important distinction between your head node and compute node(s), is that the compute nodes will **not** have a floating IP associated to them.
 Your head node will act as a ***Gateway*** for your Compute Node(s), and ***Route*** traffic between the internet and your cluster, using a method referred to as ***Network Address Translation (NAT)***, which was discussed in the [WiFi Hotspot Example](../tutorial1/README.md#wifi-hotspot-example).

-The final important consideration that must be made for your compute node is that you must not forget to configure an ssh key, so that you may access it after it has successfully launched.
-For ease of access and to simplify your configuration, **you are *strongly* advised to use the same ssh key** that you'd [previously generated](../tutorial1/README.md#generating-ssh-keys) on your local machine/laptop.
+The final important consideration that must be made for your compute node is that you must not forget to configure an SSH key, so that you may access it after it has successfully launched.
+For ease of access and to simplify your configuration, **you are *strongly* advised to use the same SSH key** that you'd [previously generated](../tutorial1/README.md#generating-ssh-keys) on your local machine/laptop.

 # Accessing Your Compute Node Using `ProxyJump` Directive

-After you have successfully [Launched Your Second OpenStack VM Instance](../tutorial1/README.md#launching-your-first-openstack-virtual-machine-instance), you can ssh into your new compute node VM instance using your head node with the use of the ssh [ProxyJump Directive](https://goteleport.com/blog/ssh-proxyjump-ssh-proxycommand/).
-From you workstation, using either MobaXTerm or Windows Powershell, you can ssh directly into your compute node by first making an ssh connection to your head node and then establishing a TCP forwarding connection to your compute node.
-Using this method, the ssh keys for both your head node and compute node must reside on your local workstation:
+After you have successfully [Launched Your Second OpenStack VM Instance](../tutorial1/README.md#launching-your-first-openstack-virtual-machine-instance), you can SSH into your new compute node VM instance using your head node with the use of the SSH [ProxyJump Directive](https://goteleport.com/blog/ssh-proxyjump-ssh-proxycommand/).
+From you workstation, using either MobaXTerm or Windows Powershell, you can SSH directly into your compute node by first making an SSH connection to your head node and then establishing a TCP forwarding connection to your compute node.
+Using this method, the SSH keys for both your head node and compute node must reside on your local workstation:

 ```bash
 ssh -i <path to ssh key> -J <user>@<head node publicly accessible ip> <user>@<compute node private internal ip>